kkurdybacha/course3/README.md

 1. README.md - this file, describes set of analysis files
 2. Codebook.md - describes the variables, the data, and work performed
 3. run_analiysis.R - contains R scripts preforming analysis and saving resultant tidy dataset into file
-3. activity_sum.csv - contains tidy required as result of work
+3. activity_sum.txt - contains tidy required as result of work

-Result dataset has titles and can be loaded with command `read_csv("activity_sum.csv")`
+Result dataset has titles and can be loaded with command `read.table("activity_sum.txt")`

 # How to perform analysis using submitted files
 1. Prepare empty directory as working directory, and set that directory as the working directory in R